Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Experiments

 We compare the proposed method with the leading monocular depth estimation models, \ie, \cite{ranjan2019competitive,bian2019unsupervised,spencer2020defeat,cheng2020s,godard2019digging,tiwari2020pseudo,johnston2020self,klingner2020self,shu2020feature,guizilini20203d,fu2018deep,yin2019enforcing,gonzalez2020forget,lee2019big}.
 Comparison results on the KITTI dataset are shown in Table~\ref{tab:depth_kitti}.
 Our method performs favorably versus all previous fully- and self-supervised methods, achieving the best results on the majority of the metrics.
 Our approach employs the supervised setting using single monocular images in the training and testing phase.
-Specifically, BTS needs the focal length to refine the final depth output, which is not the same setting as ours and thus not directly comparable to ours.
-Compared with recent STOA, \ie, FAL-Net, our method is better by a large margin.
-Meanwhile, unlike FAL-Net using stereo split, two-step training, and post-processing, our method is end to end without extra post-processing.
-The more important thing is that ``Ours w/ VIT'' has outperformed the SOTA.
+Compared with recent SOTA, \ie, FAL-Net, BTS, and PGA-Net, our method is better by a large margin.
+Meanwhile, unlike FAL-Net using stereo split, two-step training, and post-processing, our method is end-to-end without extra post-processing.
+The more important thing is that ``Ours w/ ViT'' has outperformed the SOTA.
 It can support our standpoint that adding a linear Transformer makes networks improve their ability to capture long-range dependencies.
-In other words, our network becomes simpler but more powerful by adapting the linear Transformer.
+In other words, our network becomes more straightforward but more potent by adapting the linear Transformer.

 To demonstrate the competitiveness of our approach in an indoor scenario, we also evaluate the proposed method on the NYU depth dataset.
 The results are shown in Table~\ref{tab:depth_nyu}, compared with the the state-of-the-art methods like \cite{xu2018pad,li2017two,wang2020cliffnet,laina2016deeper,xu2017multi,lee2020multi,xia2020generating,fu2018deep,lee2019big,yin2019enforcing,huynh2020guiding}.
 Similar to the experiments on KITTI, it outperforms both state-of-the-art approaches and previous methods based on attention mechanism~\cite{xu2017multi,xu2018pad,huynh2020guiding}.
 Our method successfully improves~$\delta \textless 1.25$ from 0.882 (Huynh~\etal~\cite{huynh2020guiding}) to 0.900 while root mean squared error significantly drops to 0.365.
 Both Table~\ref{tab:depth_kitti} and ~\ref{tab:depth_nyu} also show that our AGD can merge more low-level information and can make the network learn a more efficient deep representation.
 Moreover, Figure~\ref{fig:vis_kitti} shows a qualitative comparison of our method with DORN~\cite{fu2018deep}.
 The red box marks the significant improvement parts.
 Results indicate that our method generates more precise boundaries for distant stuff like vehicles and traffic signs and near stuff like humans.
 Figure~\ref{fig:vis_nyu} shows a similar comparison done on the NYU dataset.
 Owing to applying the Transformer, the corners of the room are more distinguishable.
 This can support our standpoint that adapting the linear Transformer makes the CNN backbone network enhance the ability to capture long-range dependencies.